Glorf/lear/README.md

 * Its non-blocking nature and concurrence-by-design makes responses incredibly fast and processing very efficient
 * Server implements the most common response status codes and offers response body customization (eg. custom 404 error pages for error verbosity and SPA routers)
 * Server parses headers properly and returns Content-Length with any request
-* Requested resources are stored as forever-lasting cache in fast, mmap, shared memory.
-So, LEAR processes sharing same kernel will have fast access to these resources without unneeded memory reallocations
+* Requested resources are mmapes, so LEAR have fast direct access to them
-* Custom string format and lack of standard C null-terminated string makes server safer and prone to memory retrieval attacks
+* Custom string format and lack of standard C null-terminated string makes server safe from memory retrieval attacks

 ## Installation
 * Prerequisites: CMake, GCC, libyaml